derivative-programming/Farm-React/README.md

 todo...
+remove component\pages
-put formatting logic of data types in a common service remove component\pages remove use of className="custom-form-control"
+remove use of className="custom-form-control"
-show a slightly zoomed out view, showing everythign smaller (scaled down?) use standard bootstrap container classes show processing animation on... form init, form submit, report init, report query sched report add cypress fix file upload control
+show a slightly zoomed out view, showing everythign smaller (scaled down?) use standard bootstrap container classes show processing animation on... form init, form submit, report init, report query
+add cypress
 Align back button with table in both viz .
 Same for other buttons Add button icon on grid add button
 Back button icon on back btns
 Custom validation controls need same style as bootstrap Val error Center paging ctrl on grid.
 Match footer display
 Nav page implementation
-Fix button display on three col viz
+Fix button display on three col viz. buttons on top right?
 A two column implementation?
 Make three one smart if no buttons? nav link col examples?
 Check back button text examples.
 May be auto updating model with dest page title Sched report button on grid with indicator icon
 Fav report button on grid with indicator icon

-lookup dropdowns need longer field text to distingiush their lookup object names

 display friendly generic message on hard unexpected error in api...
 - form init and post
 - report grid init and query and async button
 - report 3 col init and query and async button
+- authorization error

 research to build examples of use list...